Elizabeth Mary Dobell: Poetry

 In 1880 she published Versus a Woman; Pro Women; a Man's Thoughts about Men; and Other Articles as a critical response to Young Mrs Jardine by her literary acquaintance Dinah Craik.
 Elizabeth was incensed by the general indictment that women were "feeble, useless, half-educated; taught to believe that ignorance is amusing and helplessness attractive".
 This work, which bore on its title page the words "Justice, Justice, Justice", produced a great sensation and was bitterly attacked by the literary friends of Craik, one over-zealous friend offering to pay for the whole edition if Dobell would immediately withdraw it from circulation.
 Others tried to quash it by representing it as a spiteful, personal attack.
 However, some independent reviewers considered it a noble defence of women by a woman, one stating that "Mrs. Dobell's vigorous protest will, no doubt, emancipate not a few minds from the thraldom of its prejudiced misconceptions".

-Shortly after removing to Bournemouth she published a three volume prose work, a romance, Dark Pages; or, the Secrets of an Old Bureau.
+Shortly after removing to Bournemouth she published a three-volume prose work, a romance, Dark Pages; or, the Secrets of an Old Bureau.

-Her major work was In The Watches Of The Night, which was published in 18 volumes between 1884-1888 and contained 1,632 poems.
+Her major work was In The Watches Of The Night, which was published in 18 volumes between 1884 and 1888 and contained 1,632 poems.
 The title alluded to the fact that nearly all the included poems had been written at night while her husband had been conducting his studies.
 A review of this work by Oscar Wilde, printed anonymously in the Pall Mall Gazette in January 1888, was somewhat disparaging: "The volume that now lies before us is entitled "In the Watches of the Night," most of the poems that it contains having been composed, "in the neighbourhood of the sea, between the hours of ten and two o'clock."
 Judging from the following extract, we cannot say that we consider this a very favourable time for inspiration, at any rate in the case of Mrs. Dobell."

 At her death she left enough unpublished manuscripts to form an additional 26 volumes equal in size to In The Watches Of The Night.
 She also left many prose writings, comprising notes on scientific, political, religious, and social subjects.